Void-n-Null/godot-goap-demo/README.md

 4. Press `B` at any time to run the benchmark suite yourself.

 ## Where to find Benchmark Results
-If you run the benchmarks yourself, you'll see in the root of the godot project there will be a file called `torvie_benchmark_(date)_(time).csv` which will contain all the data retrieved during the benchmark
+If you run the benchmarks yourself, you'll see in the root of the godot project there will be a file called `performance_benchmark_*.csv` which will contain all the data retrieved during the benchmark

 ## Visual Examples